allegory-software/allegory-sdk/WEB-SUCKS.md

 ## Popups

-Popups are impossible to implement cleanly on this platform.
+Even if you do them in JavaScript, popups are impossible to implement cleanly on this platform without the abstraction leaking all over the place.
+Let's see:
-There are basically two ways to implement popups:

 Method 1: Add the popup to the root.
 Problems with that: